TomasS666/browser-technologies-1920/README.md

 ### Multiform as enhancement
 Splitted the form up in steps with each step in it's own fieldset.
 I wrote my own script which preventDefaults the button actions when certain features are enabled in the browser.
 This way I prevent the formaction from submitting, so I can go through the form step by step and save the data in the localStorage.

+#### However challenges arose
+A big design decision early on, was the bottleneck in my written code later on.
+I used to fieldsets to seperate the steps with their fields accordingly.
+To go through it step by step.
+Out of an HCI principle.
+But I overly distributed the steps, when I found out it isn't handy at all.
+Because why choose a font for your shirt later on or before you see the shirt?
+That's quite stupid.

+But because I created the Javascript enhancement solidly on that use case, I had to start over again.
+Sometimes it's better to let go and start over with your functionality instead of trying to fix something that's already broken.

+In my improvement I will still use the multiform, but into 2 simple steps, picking a size and then customizing the shirt.
+That's the main 2 steps.
+Then I split up steps in the second main step while the user is able to see the shirt itself.

 ## License

 [MIT License Copyright (c) 2020 Tomas S](https://github.com/TomasS666/browser-technologies-1920/blob/master/LICENSE)